Wiretap Scars

-Wiretap Scars is an album by Sparta, released on August 13, 2002 on DreamWorks Records and peaked at number 71 on the Billboard 200.
-Only months separated this release from their debut EP Austere.
-The album is greatly influenced by the music of At the Drive-In, with whom most of Sparta's members originally played before their split in 2001.
+Wiretap Scars is the debut studio album by American post-hardcore band Sparta.
+It was released on August 13, 2002 by DreamWorks Records and peaked at number 71 on the Billboard 200.
+Only months separated this release from their debut EP, Austere.
+The album is greatly influenced by the music of At the Drive-In, with whom most of Sparta's members played before their split in 2001.

-The vocals and track naming in particular reflect At the Drive-In's Relationship of Command, the last album made by the group.
-This is in contrast to the music of The Mars Volta, formed by two other members of ATDI (Omar and Cedric), which departs entirely from the post-hardcore genre.
+The vocals and track naming in particular reflect At the Drive-In's Relationship of Command, the last album by the group.
+This is in contrast to the music of the Mars Volta, formed by two other members of At the Drive-In (Omar and Cedric), which departs entirely from the post-hardcore genre.

+Background

+Frontman Jim Ward and guitarist Paul Hinojos both cited Fugazi and Jawbreaker as personal influences during the writing of the album.
+Ward cited Billy Joel as an influence on his songwriting and melodies.
+Ward has also noted that Radiohead's Kid A inspired him to avoid traditional song structures, stating:Fuck the verse-chorus-verse-chorus-bridge-chorus.
+I fall into it, we all fall into it, but: We have songs where there is no strategy to the song, it's a fucking mindfuck.
+But it's got the hooks into it.
+It makes you want to listen to it.
+That's what I thought is great about Kid A, is that it...
+There's songs where there is one guitar part that does the entire song, but the rest of the song is changing it.